dlivingston/resume/CoverLetter/CoverLetter.md

 <div class="cover-letter-content">

 Dear Hiring Manager,

-Greetings!
-I am a Senior Web and User Interface (UI/UX) Developer with over 12 years of experience.
-I focus on producing clean, readable, maintainable code, as well as attractive and usable web designs.
-My personal aptitude is in balancing the "right-brained" creative concerns of User Interface Design with the "left-brained" logical and analytic discipline of Development.

-I am confident that my skills and experience in Front-End web technologies and frameworks will be a valuable addition to your team.
-I would like to thank you in advance for taking the time to review my skills and experience.
-You can view examples of my work in my portfolio and the links provided below.
+I am thrilled to apply for the Staff Web Engineer position on the UI Foundation team at Airbnb.
+With over 12 years of experience in web engineering, I have developed a strong expertise in building high-performance, accessible, and scalable frontend solutions using JavaScript and TypeScript, particularly with React.

+My experience includes architecting design systems that empower product teams to deliver premium-quality user interfaces.
+I have a deep understanding of motion animation development and have successfully collaborated with cross-platform teams to create reusable UI infrastructure that enhances engineering efficiency.
+My approach is always design-centric, ensuring that every solution aligns with both user experience and technical excellence.

+I am excited about the opportunity to work closely with world-class engineers and designers at Airbnb to influence UI engineering practices on a broader scale.
+I thrive in collaborative environments and look forward to contributing to new product initiatives while supporting the Airbnb Web community.

-I hope to have the opportunity to discuss my qualifications and experience with you in greater detail.
+Thank you for considering my application.
+I hope to discuss how my skills and experience can contribute to the ongoing success of the UI Foundation team.

 Best Wishes,

 Donald Livingston

 </div>